mquan86/java-design-pattern/wiki/Mediator.md

 # Mediator

 ## Patteren
-To encapsulate the set of object's interacts.
+To encapsulate the set of object's interactions.
 Every object will not communicate directly, all communicate through mediator.

 ![](../src/main/resources/com/mquan86/pattern/behavior/mediator/MediatorDiagram.png)